 A loading time longer than 4 seconds and you’re saying goodbye to 90% of your audience.

-So if you want your site to appear in the search engine results pages, make them lightning fast.
+So if you want your site to appear in Google search results, make them lightning fast with page speed optimisation tactics.

 We could go on and on with more statistics to prove the importance of site speed.
 But let’s skip to the stuff you really want to know.

-We’ve collated the best tried-and-tested tips to speed up your site, boost your search ranking and improve your user experience.
+We’ve compiled all the best tried-and-tested page speed optimisation tips and tricks to boost your ranking in search engines and improve your user experience.

-Simply enter the URL of your site.
-Google awards every page with a speed score between zero and 100.
+Website owners simply need to enter the URL of their website into the search bar to start.
+Google provides every page with a speed score between zero and 100 for both desktop and mobile.

 But that’s why we love Google’s PageSpeed Insights.
-The test tool doesn’t just score your page; it also provides a report which identifies quick ways to speed up on desktop and mobile.
-It is performance monitoring at its best!
+The test tool doesn’t only score your page; it also provides a report which identifies quick ways to decrease your load time on desktop and mobile.
+It is performance monitoring at its best, so you can identify the page speed issues and resolve them quickly.

-The report even tells you how many seconds you could gain with each opportunity.
+The report even tells you how many seconds you could gain making the changes.

 Here’s what it suggested for the Sydney Morning Herald: